 By all means, stop by the Amalfi Coast and cross it off your bucket list, but try and keep your schedule and your mind open to discovering other wonderful, more underrated areas of Southern Italy.

 The coastal town of Lecce is stunning, as are many of the medieval hilltop settlements in Puglia.
 These spots are well worth adding to your radar when planning a trip to Italy.

-I am forever reading people’s Italy travel blog posts warning tourists that not following the correct cappuccino etiquette is a major faux pas.
+Italy travel blog posts are always warning tourists that not following the correct cappuccino etiquette is a major faux pas.
 This is major BS.

-I often wonder what these people think is going to happen?
+What do these people think is going to happen?
 The waiter drops his dishes in shock as the entire cafe gasps and falls silent?
-Nope.
+No.

 For the most part, Italians are used to tourists ordering cappuccinos at all hours of the day.
 Aside from that, sometimes even locals just fancy a milky, frothy cappuccino in the middle of the afternoon.
-No biggie.
+No big deal.

 Siestas take place in Southern Italy.
 During this time, most local stores and businesses close their shutters for an afternoon break.
 In larger cities like Palermo and Naples, not everyone participates in the siesta and shops are often still open.

 In smaller towns and villages though, sometimes it can even feel a little creepy to wander around while everything is closed.
 No-one is outside, and the atmosphere is like a ghost town.